-Our electronic program will be available on our eShow website in February 2021.
-A limited number of printed conference programs will be available for purchase at the conference.
+Our electronic program will be available on our eShow website in February 2022.

 What is required of presenters?

 All presenters must:

 - Align sessions with a conference objective. - Provide your school and summer contact information. - Provide your job title, position, school, district and state. - Agree to present at your scheduled time. - Bring your own laptop and any special AV connectors to your session.
 Projectors will be available in all meeting rooms. - Arrange and pay for your travel and lodging. - Register and pay your conference registration fee.